Icinga/icinga2/doc/10-icinga-template-library.md

 uses the ping command to probe the specified host for packet loss (percentage) and round trip average (milliseconds).

-This command uses the host's `address` attribute if not explicitely specified using the `ping_address` attribute.
+This command uses the host's `address` attribute if not explicitly specified using the `ping_address` attribute.

 Custom attributes passed as [command parameters](03-monitoring-basics.md#command-passing-parameters):